BingusEx/ImWalikingHereNG/README.md

-# I'm Walkin' Here with Pets
+# I'm Walkin' Here NG (With Pets and a Combat Only Addon)

 ## Settings
 Setting | Description